zenhob/modelfactory/README.txt

 ModelFactory is a module designed to replace the use of fixtures for testing Rails applications.

+The best explanation for the motivation behind ModelFactory (and the inspiration for this module) comes from Dan Manges' blog: http://www.dcmanges.com/blog/38

 The idea is that instead of keeping your test data in a nearly opaque fixture file, you generate data in the test itself using a custom factory API designed for your test environment.